Author & Photos: Mike Tisdell. Edited by Iliana Koutsou and Alex Raha

 For a detailed overview of School Streets in general we recommend this report from Mums for Lungs, Transport for Quality of Life , Possible and the Active Travel Academy: School Streets: Reducing children’s exposure to toxic air pollution and road danger

 Below, we have look at Lewisham’s 25 upcoming school streets for which designs have been released for consultation, to see how impactful we think each of these interventions will be.
 A brief summary of how we have assessed each individual scheme follows below.
-The council have just announced additions to the Low Traffic Neighbourhood Scheme in Lee Green which will include 6 further school streets.
-We are yet to see designs for these.

 We’d love to hear any experiences you’ve had related to Lewisham’s ongoing programme of School Streets, to help inform any recommendations we make to the council for improvements that could be made, and to better understand what’s working well.
 You may also want to correct us on anything here, especially if the details of the scheme appear to have changed since we wrote this.
 Email us at firstname.lastname@example.org